-Daniel Essary serves San Diego Zoo Global as a Research Associate in Recovery Ecology.
+Daniel Essary serves San Diego Zoo Global as a Senior Research Associate in Recovery Ecology.
 Daniel coordinates work with the desert tortoise project.
 Much of Daniel's work is conducted in the Mojave desert around Barstow, California.

 Before Daniel rejoined the staff at San Diego Zoo Global, he spent eight years conducting research with desert tortoises at the Desert Tortoise Research Center near Las Vegas, NV.
 Daniel now works on our desert tortoise headstarting program, caring for and collecting data on juvenile desert tortoises before they are released back into the wild.